tenderlove/dwarf-consts/README.md

 # DWARF Constants

-This is just a repository that contains all of the constants from [the DWARF spec](http://dwarfstd.org/doc/DWARF5.pdf) but in a machine readable format.
+This is just a repository that contains all of the constants from [the DWARF spec](http://dwarfstd.org/doc/DWARF5.pdf) but in a machine readable and program language agnostic format.

 I didn't want to write a LaTeX parser, and it seems like other projects have all the DWARF constants hard coded in their respective language.
 This is a